sree2798/SQL/README.md

 DATEDIFF() function to find the difference between two dates , difference is 1 if the first date is greater than second date difference is -1 if the first date is less than second date

+learnt and got clarity on the rank() function in MySQL, particularly on the partition by syntax, earlier i was skeptical on this